OSHA Reports Rise in Workplace Amputations

 As OSHA points out, the burden of safeguarding machines falls upon employers, and sometimes that means purchasing a new machine altogether.
 Employers can also purchase safeguards or construct them, but either way, safeguards must exist for dangerous machinery and tools.
 According to John Hermanson, one of OSHA’s regional administrators, “no worker should ever have to experience this type of debilitating injury.”
 He underscored that OSHA’s aim, when it holds prevention workshops, is “to help employers identify and eliminate hazards that could lead to serious harm.”

 If you or a loved one recently suffered serious injuries in a workplace accident, you should not hesitate to discuss your case with a dedicated Chicago workplace injury attorney.
 If your employer’s negligence caused your injuries, you deserve to be compensated.
-Contact Woodruff Johnson & Evans today to discuss your options.
+Contact Woodruff Johnson & Evans Law Offices today to discuss your options.